mobicom24/RF-Diffusion/README.md

 <div align="center">    <img src=".\img\13-exp-eeg-sample.png"  height=230><img src=".\img\14-exp-eeg-snr.png" height=230> </div>

-## license
+## License
-The cond, data and related scripts are made available under the GNU General Public License v3.0.
+The code, data and related scripts are made available under the GNU General Public License v3.0.
 By downloading it or using them, you agree to the terms of this license.

 ## Reference
 If you use our dataset in your work, please reference it using